 Learn how to build a bicycle frame, keep the skills and give your first bike to someone who really needs it.
 We give people the lessons, skills and kit to design and make their own bikes.
 But there’s a big difference.
-Each ‘Classic Framebuilding Course’ student at The Bicycle Academy makes a bike designed especially to use in Africa.
-Students keep the skills they learn while their first bike goes to someone who really needs it.
+Each ‘Make a bike.
+Make a difference’ Course student at The Bicycle Academy makes a frame designed especially to use in Africa.
+These students keep the skills they learn while their first bike goes to someone who really needs it.
 Once they’ve made their frame for Africa, graduates can come back to our workshop to hone their skills and build their own frames.
 Everyone wins.

 We’ve based our TBA Africa bike on the Buffalo Bike designed specifically for people in Africa.
 Our TBA Africa Bike is tough, and thanks to the fantastic standard components it can last for five years without much maintenance.
 The tyres are puncture-resistant – good for travelling over rugged ground.
 It’s simple, so it’s easy to look after and it doesn’t need lots of fiddly parts if anything does go wrong.
 It’s strong, so it can carry heavy loads.
 And it’s flexible, so it can be used for all kinds of different things like going to school or work, collecting food and water, helping health workers get from A to B, and even as an ambulance.